emmby/statesmith-simplified/README.md

 # statesmith-2

-[This is an exploration of how we could make getting started on statesmith easier.]
+[adam: This is an exploration of how we could make getting started on statesmith easier.]

 # StateSmith